-UPDATE 10/12/20: Our second batch of the LegendaryTones Lynch Mod are now being built and have begun shipping!
+UPDATE 12/27/2020: PRE-ORDER THE NEXT RUN OF HANDWIRED UNITS SHIPPING IN FEBRUARY 2021!
 Created in collaboration with George Lynch, the Lynch Mod is a custom modified version of the Hot Mod V2.
-Read more and welcome to the Lynch Mod.
+Read more below and welcome to the Lynch Mod!

 Introducing the LegendaryTones Hot Mod V2, a plug-in dual 12AX7 pure tube module specifically engineered to dramatically increase gain in Marshall amps.
 The Hot Mod V2 requires NO chassis cutting, drilled holes, or wiring modifications to your amp – it simply inserts in place of the middle V2 tube position.
 The circuit within harnesses the power of an additional gain stage now running an additional 12AX7 tube.

 Want your classic Marshall to sing with increased sustain and pure vacuum tube tone?
 Your tube high-gain solution is here.
 No solid state tricks or clipping diodes.
 Pure tube gain.
 The Hot Mod V2’s circuit was carefully designed to give you gradual increases of gain when using the amp’s preamp control.
 From adding a touch of sweet sustain, to full on metal, your Marshall will now have greater flexibility and deliver a wider range of tones.

 Perhaps this is the most common question we receive here when people first inquire about the Hot Mod V2 or Lynch Mod.
 And of course we also offer a reverse-wired version so that either model can also function in many of the reissue amps which the original Soldano Hot Mod could not.
 So here is the list: